danielmrrk/deep-learning-book-sj/README.md

 </p>

 Deep Learning exercise solutions from the book "understanding deep learning" from Simon J.D.
 Prince.
-Subsets of solutions are available on the website <>.
+Subsets of solutions are available on the website <a href=https://udlbook.github.io/udlbook/>https://udlbook.github.io/udlbook/</a>.